Run by Bangor Business School

 This double module examines the main theoretical and practical issues concerning banking business.
 In particular, the modules covers the theory of the banking firm by considering all aspects of the bank’s balance sheet in addition to regulation, structural and environmental issues that affect the bank’s strategic decision-making and risk behaviour.
 After completing the module, students should be familiar with how to measure, manage and maximise the bank’s value and have developed understanding of management strategies.

-Introduction to the banking firm Business models and forces of change The regulation of banks Bank capital regulatory requirements Analysing bank performance Business and consumer lending Diversification and managing non-interest income and non-interest expense Governance and compensation in banking Managing value at risk Asset Liabilities Management (ALM) Essentials of credit risk analysis Credit risk management Liquidity management Capital theory Capital management Managing the investment portfolio
+The content may include but will not be limited to the following topics.
+Introduction to the banking firm Business models and forces of change The regulation of banks and bank capital regulatory requirements Analysing bank performance Business and consumer lending Diversification and managing non-interest income and non-interest expense Managing value at risk Asset Liabilities Management (ALM) Essentials of credit risk analysis Credit risk management Liquidity management Capital theory Capital management Managing the investment portfolio

 C- to C+